Education Code 35330d is the California statute that provides school districts with field trip immunity.

 Depending on the facts of the case, a field trip taker could try to obtain compensation for injuries incurred by showing that the school was negligent in the course of the field trip.

-Education Code 35330 is the California statute that sets forth field trip immunity for schools.
+Education Code 35330 is the California statute that sets forth school field trip immunity.

 In general, this language means that schools are not liable for injuries sustained on field trips by: